pjaos/myenergi-display/doc/configuring_the_server.md

 <img src="images/settings_fixed_price_tariff.png" width="300"/>

-Once the tariff values have been entered you must select the SAVE button to save them persistently.
+Once the tariff values have been entered you must select the SAVE button to save the config persistently.

 ### Variable tariff